- Get Involved

 Ben Lawhon joined the Center for Outdoor Ethics staff in 2001.
 His responsibilities include curriculum development, research efforts, management of national education and training programs, working on international initiatives and coordinating general outreach efforts.
 Ben has a BS in Natural Resource Management from the University of Tennessee and an MS in Human Dimensions of Natural Resources from Colorado State University.
 Ben is an avid outdoor enthusiast, enjoying whitewater paddling, telemark skiing, fly fishing and backpacking.

-Elana Rabin assists with membership inquiries and fulfillment, database management, inventory, as well as monthly eNews communication and social media applications.
+Elana Rabin is the go-to contact for all membership inquiries, fulfillment, database management, inventory, as well as communications and social media applications.
 She has studied at Sarah Lawrence College and traveled around the globe teaching Pilates.
-Outside of the office, Elana enjoys hiking, rock climbing and baking for whoever has a sweet tooth.
+Outside of the office, Elana enjoys hiking, rock climbing and photography.

 Dean Ronzoni works closely with corporate and small business partners, members and donors administering development initiatives and providing general support to these communities.
 Dean holds a B.A. in Business Administration from Northeastern University, has worked in the outdoor and ski industries for 10 years and is a rock climber and backcountry skier.
 Dean is in the midst of an ambitious personal photo documentation project.

 Debbie Stewart joined the team in 2012 to spearhead the Center's grants procurement program and assist with development.
 Debbie is thrilled to be able to do her part to promote the Leave No Trace mission using her passion for writing.
 Her other passions include coaching/playing soccer, hiking, biking, doing anything outdoors and spending time with her husband, four girls, and fluffy white Samoyed, Juneau.